tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 technologies like Purescript or even JavaFX.
 It makes up unexisting APIs and code that wouldn't compile.
-These unpopular techs require domain expertise, and there will be (hopefully) never enough data to train or fine-tune those ultra-bloated magic-based (and unethical) models with technology that requires actual engineering.
+These unpopular techs require domain expertise, and there will be (hopefully) never enough data to train or fine-tune those ultra-bloated magic-based (and unethical with IP legal issues) models with technology that requires actual engineering.

 In the end, you must be proficient in your domain and realize that tools like ChatGPT are nothing but a faster way to *automate* what you otherwise have to